mangez84/enjoytrivia/README.md

 - This [Stack Overflow](https://stackoverflow.com/questions/169506/obtain-form-input-fields-using-jquery/1443005#1443005) post had a good tip about the .serialize() function in jQuery.
 Code was copied into the project and then modified.
 - The function to shuffle an array was copied in its entirety from this [Stack Overflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array/6274381#6274381) post.
 - The code for darkening the background image came from this [CSS-Tricks](https://css-tricks.com/design-considerations-text-images/) post.
+- The function for decoding HTML entities was copied from this [Stack Overflow](https://stackoverflow.com/questions/7394748/whats-the-right-way-to-decode-a-string-that-has-special-html-entities-in-it/7394787#7394787) post.

 ### Content